samuelaguilera/sar-friendly-smtp/readme.txt

 * Uses WordPress settings API for settings page, making it secure by default.
 * Custom capability for settings access, so you can allow non administrator users to access to the settings page if you need it using [User Role Editor](https://wordpress.org/plugins/user-role-editor/) (or any other similar plugin).
 * Send Email Test page in Tools menu.
 Allowing you to test if WordPress is able to send emails using the SMTP server details provided.
+* Constants available to override settings using wp-config.php (useful to set same settings network-wide on a multi-site installation).

 = Requirements =